aurelien-cuvelier/aurelien-cuvelier/README.md

 <h1 align="center">Hi 👋, I'm Aurélien</h1>
 <h3 align="center">I'm a back-end/blockchain dev who loves digging to understand how things work.
-  I mostly have experience building around the EVM ecosystem, whether it is on or off chain.
+I have experience building applications that are interacting with the blockchain, fetching & processing its data.
+I'm also super enthusiast about the EVM and how it works in its lower levels.
 </h3>

 <h3 align="left">Connect with me:</h3>